Ignite Your Beltane Fire

-In Celtic fairy tales, actual fairies move among us.
+But first some background: in Celtic times actual fairies were believed to move among us.
 It was a time to be guarded against fairy mischief.
-The rituals are emblematic of the primal and mystical nature of Celtic traditions.
+And so the rituals marking the shifts of the year are emblematic of the mystical nature of the Celts.

-Caitlín Matthews describes how the Celts celebrate the beginning of summer ::
+Caitlín Matthews, a beautiful writer about these ancient traditions, described how the Celts celebrate the beginning of summer this way::

 The fire signifies the beginning of new light.
 Beltane means the fire of Bel, who was a Celtic god believed to be associated with farming and fertility.
 The Gauls called this god Belenos, meaning the “Shining One.”
 Or Beltane could mean simply the “fortunate fire.”